-I was out of ideas for breakfast and somehow, none of the dry stuff like bread, fried cakes or man tou appealed to me.
+Since I am still feeling nauseous, none of the “dry” stuff like bread, fried cakes or man tou appealed to me.

 “Zhe ge xi fan he cai you jia wei jin de ma?
-(Is there MSG in the porridge or dishes?)”
+(Is there MSG in the congee or dishes?)”

 The lady owner exploded:

 “Wei jin?
 Xi fan gan ma yao fang wei jin??!!”
 (MSG?
 Who on earth puts MSG into congee???!!!”

 Oops!!!
 But a kind lady eating nearby quickly replied,